A diagnosis of cancer can stir up many emotions, including fear, sadness and confusion. During these uncertain times, it's easy to become overwhelmed.

 A host of resources are available to inform, guide and support you.
 Social workers are available to connect you to these resources.

-The Rush University Cancer Center works with the American Cancer Society to provide you with these services.
+The Rush University Cancer Center works with the American Cancer Society's patient navigator to provide you with these services.

 Information and support for you and your loved ones